Biomedical Applications of Elastomers

 The possibility of systematically tailoring the mechanical properties of silicone network whilst manipulating their surface functionalities via thiol-ene chemistry provides attractive features for a range of applications including 3D printing, microfabrication, hydrogel-embedded microfluidic systems and cell culture.

-The effects of sterilisation on properties of platinum cured silicone tube - Beckie Govier (Watson-Marlow Tubing)
+The effects of sterilisation on properties of platinum cured silicone tube (1.3MB) - Beckie Govier (Watson-Marlow Tubing)

 Precision peristaltic tubing is manufactured in an ISO 14644-1 Class 7 clean room for use in biotechnology and pharmaceutical manufacturing processes.
-This talk discusses the effects of sterilisation on critical performance parameters.
+This talk discussed the effects of sterilisation on critical performance parameters.

 Soft and Small - the challenges of compression testing hydrogel embolic beads - Rosemary Bushby and Andy Lewis (Biocompatibles UK, BTG)

-Nano-indentation single bead compression tests on small (<300 µm) hydrogel embolic beads can characterize compression modulus and show complex mechanical responses due to time dependent phenomena.
+Nano-indentation single bead compression tests on small (<300 µm) hydrogel embolic beads can characterise compression modulus and show complex mechanical responses due to time dependent phenomena.

-Increasing the X-ray contrast of polyethylene - Elise Pegg (Bath University)
+Increasing the X-ray contrast of polyethylene (1.8MB) - Elise Pegg (Bath University)

 Due to the typically low X-Ray attenuation of polymers, polymeric medical implants can be difficult to visualise using X-ray based imaging methods.
-This talk will examine different techniques to increase the X-ray contrast of polymers, with a particular focus on polyethylene.
+This talk examined different techniques to increase the X-ray contrast of polymers, with a particular focus on polyethylene.

 Laser drilled prosthetic liners manufactured in platinum cured silicones and silicone-based coatings can achieve a reduction in sweating, increased comfort and control of the prosthesis.
 This talk depicts the anatomy of a sweat management prosthetic liner and the benefit for amputees.

-Registration will be free as a consequence of the generous sponsorship from ARTIS.
+Registration was free as a consequence of the generous sponsorship from ARTIS.